 (named after an old song called "Tiffany Blews"

 ) is activated.
 She needs to experience life in order for her programming to function properly.
 Baron, being the dominating figure that he is, won't be having any of that.
-Tiffany is implanted with other people's memories, averaged out to maintain a balanced.
+Tiffany is implanted with other people's memories, averaged out to maintain a balance.
 On top of the Toymaker dealing with a failing factory and a robot going through an existential crisis living with a man she might not even want to love comes another complication...The Toymaker has fallen in love with his creation

 .
 She might just feel the same.
 With Tiffany caught in the middle of the Toymaker and the Baron, who won't